VistianOpenSource/Birch/README.md

 See the Wiki for lots more information  [Wiki](https://github.com/VistianOpenSource/Birch/wiki).

 ## Sample Usage

+A simple Activity in which the UserDetails widget is created and used for the layout.

 ~~~~
 [Activity(Label = "@string/app_name", Theme = "@style/AppTheme.NoActionBar", MainLauncher = true)]
 public class NewMainActivity : BuildActivity